 How do I get approved?

-Safe Play consists of the following three step process:
+The Safe Play Approval process consists of the following two-step process:

 Complete education from the U.S. Center for SafeSport.